Skip to main content

 3. Stay Properly Hydrated

 Water plays a vital role in almost every bodily function, including metabolism.
 Even mild dehydration can slow down calorie burning and make you feel fatigued.
 Aim to drink at least 2–3 liters of water daily, and consider starting your day with a glass of water to kickstart your metabolism.
-Herbal teas and water-rich foods like cucumbers and watermelon can also contribute to hydration without adding extra calories.
+Herbal teas and water-rich foods like cucumbers, oranges, and watermelon can also contribute to hydration without adding extra calories.

 4. Incorporate Healthy Fats